 There are few things as wondrous as watching an albatross glide and wheel over the open ocean with barely a wingbeat.
 Feathered mostly in brown, with a milky wash over the face, the Black-footed uses its powerful sense of smell to find concentrations of squid, which they seize with their sharp-edged bills.
 Like many albatross species, they are famous for their long lives, lifelong pair bonds, and elaborate courtship dances.
 They, along with many seabirds, face a range of ocean-health threats including climate change and fishing bycatch.More ID Info

 Only three albatross species regularly occur in the Northern Hemisphere, and the Black-footed is the species most likely to be seen off the West Coast of North America.
 You’re not likely to see them from shore, so your best bet is to join a pelagic birding trip that will take you offshore from places like Half Moon Bay, California.
 In a pinch, joining a whale-watching trip may work to turn up a Black-footed Albatross as well, especially July to October.

 - Albatros Patinegro (Spanish)

 - Albatrosses are famous for their courtship “dances,” and the Black-footed Albatross is no exception.
 Courting pairs face each other and bow, touch their bills together, swing their heads back and forth, open their wings wide, and point their bills at the sky while lifting their feet.
 The whole time they make outlandish sounds like mooing, braying, whinnying, or clattering their bills.

 - The Black-footed Albatross has a keen sense of smell, which it uses to locate food across vast expanses of ocean.

-- The oldest recorded Black-footed Albatross was a male, and at least 42 years, 1 month old, when it was recaptured and rereleased during banding operations.
+- Albatrosses are some of the longest-lived of all animals.
+The oldest recorded Black-footed Albatross was a male, and at least 60 years, 11 months old, when it was observed during banding operations.